 The National Children's Cancer Society (NCCS)

-NCCS provides programs and services to improve the quality of life for children with cancer and their families.
+Mission: To improve the quality of life for children with cancer and their families worldwide.

 Union For International Cancer Control (UICC)

 Contact: 41 22 809 1811 (Headquarters in Switzerland)

 Population served: Patients with cancer and healthcare professionals worldwide

 UICC is a nongovernmental association with member organizations working in cooperation as expert groups and task forces.

 - Offers grant money for fellowships and training opportunities to medical professionals

 - 280 member organizations in over 90 countries